SabreenaFatimah-git/WanderLens-image-gallery/README.md

 ## How It Works??

 Load Images:
-By default, the app fetches "lifestyle" images from Unsplash.
+By default, the app fetches "curated" images from Unsplash.

 Search Images:
 Enter a keyword and press Enter to search.